keybraker/mediarizer/README.md

 # Picture Organizer
 Organises a folder of images in a chronological order ( Only jpeg )

-## Why use Picture Organiser
-* Organises photos super fast, the only limit is your hardware
-* Cleans your photos from duplicates
-* Lightweight and runs everywhere

-## How does it work ( simple representation )
+## How does it work
 ```text
 make  |---------------| ./jpegOrganizer /picture.jpg /desPath  |------------------|
 ----> | jpegOrganizer |--------------------------------------> | organised photos |
       |---------------| ./jpegOrganizer /folderPath /desPath   | in year/month    |
                                                                |------------------|
 ```

+## Why use Picture Organiser
+* Organises photos super fast, the only limit is your hardware
+* Cleans your photos from duplicates
+* Lightweight and runs everywhere

 ## Installation Guide
 Clone this repository with ( or download zip ):